ravisharda/pravega-developer-resources/kubernetes-commands.md

 You can create the cluster using the Azure portal.
 Here we'll do so using Azure CLI.

 ```
+//Launch powershell

 // Login to Azure.
 The following launches a URL in the browser where you can log in.
 az login

+// Create a resource group
+$resourceGroup = "myk8scluster"

 ```

+See more about Azure CLI in the [documentation](https://docs.microsoft.com/en-us/cli/azure/?view=azure-cli-latest).